-An increase within a salary range that is not given for merit is referred to as an In-Range Progression.
-An In-Range Progression may be awarded when the president, the president's designee, or appropriate administrator determines that an In-Range Progression should occur.
+- An increase within a salary range that is not given for merit is referred to as an In-Range Progression.
+An In-Range Progression of at least 3% may be awarded when the president, the president's designee, or appropriate administrator determines that an In-Range Progression should occur.
 Factors to be considered for granting such progressions shall include but not be limited to:

 - a.
-Long-term service
+Long-term service;

 - b.
-Retention
+Retention;

 - c.
 Equity;

 - d.
+Assigned application of enhanced skill(s);

+- e.
+Performance;

+- f.
+Out-of-classification work that does not warrant a reclassification;

+- g.
+Increased workload;

+- h.
+New lead work or new project coordination functions given to an employee on an on-going basis by an appropriate administrator where the classification standard/series do not specifically list lead work as a typical duty or responsibility; and,

+- i.
 Other salary related criteria